GoogleChrome/ip-protection/Masked-Domain-List.md

 justicejudo.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 k54nw.pw                                         | Admiral                                                        | Not Impacted By Script Blocking
 kaputquill.com                                   | Admiral                                                        | Not Impacted By Script Blocking
-keenquill.com                                    | Admiral                                                        | Not Impacted By Script Blocking
+keenquill.com                                    | Admiral                                                        | Entire Domain Blocked
 kindhush.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 kitesquirrel.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 knitstamp.com                                    | Admiral                                                        | Not Impacted By Script Blocking